MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-az-cli2.md

 ## Using the .json option

-The following examples displays the list of Azure clouds in an easy to read list format.
+The following example displays the list of Azure clouds in the default. json format.

 ```azurecli
 az cloud list --output json